 Al Johnson

-1990 Greater Flint Afro-American Hall of Fame Inductee
+1990 Greater Flint African American Sports Hall of Fame Inductee

 The Johnson family (Al and two brothers) contributed greatly to the sports program at Flint Central High School.
 Al left his mark at Central during the years 1944-46.
 In 1945, Al became the first Negro captain of a Central High football team.
 He was All-City in 1944-45, All-Valley in 1944-45 and All-State Team in 1945.
 He was captain of the first football team at Central to win the coveted Wildanger Trophy by winning three straight Thanksgiving Day games.